euracresearch/Geonode-Atlas-Alpconv/Readme.md

 This project was funded by the Austrian Ministry

 ## Project team
-- Stefano Della Chiesa
-- Aureliano Piva
-- Andrea Vianello
-- Simone Tritini
+- Stefano Della Chiesa, Aureliano Piva, Andrea Vianello, Simone Tritini

 ## Disclaimer
 The data viewable or downloadable from the [Alpine Convention Atlas](http://www.atlas.alpconv.org/) comes with no warranty and has not been validated by the data provider.